josefelq/pokedex-api/README.md

     docker compose -f docker-compose.prod.yml up -d

-If this is your first time running the project, you will have to run migrations afterwards:
+If this is your first time running this environment, you will have to run migrations:

-    docker compose -f docker-compose.prod.yml exec web python manage.py migrate --noinput At this point you can start interacting with the API, please view the swagger documentation on: http://localhost:1337/docs/
+    docker compose -f docker-compose.prod.yml exec web python manage.py migrate --noinput

+At this point you can start interacting with the API, please view the swagger documentation on: http://localhost:1337/docs/

+To collect static files (in case you want to see the Django admin):

+    docker-compose -f docker-compose.prod.yml exec web python manage.py collectstatic --no-input --clear

 To run unit tests: